ZenonSeth/respec/doc/api.md

   w = 3, -- or width = 3,
   -- Usually required.
 Some elements support wrap_content.
-  -- For these elements not specifying a width assumes wrap_content: Label, Checkbox, Button -- Otherwise a value of 0 is assumed.
   -- Set to 0 and use start+end constraints to let constraints determine width

   h = 3, -- or height = 3,
   -- Usually required.
 Some elements support wrap_content.
-  -- For these elements not specifying a height assumes wrap_content: Label, Checkbox, Button -- Otherwise a value of 0 is assumed.
   -- Set to 0 and use top+bottom constraints to let constraints determine height

+  -- w/h: the following elements support wrap_content, and assume that if w/h is not present:
+  --   Label, Checkbox, Button, ButtonUrl
+  -- For all other elements, a value of 0 is used as as default if w/h is not specified.

   tooltip = "Tooltip text to show",
   -- Optional.